linux-kernel-labs/linux/Documentation/teaching/labs/kernel_modules.rst

 Configure the system such that the messages are not displayed directly on the serial console, and they can only be inspected using ``dmesg``.

-.. hint:: One option is to set the console log level by writting
+.. hint:: One option is to set the console log level by writing
           the desired level to ``/proc/sys/kernel/printk``.
           Use a value smaller than the level used for the prints in the source code of the module.